 The key point - our genes and physiology were shaped by omnivorous hunting and gathering - having changed only an infinitesimal amount since.
 Some of these human ancestral groups were very plant food oriented (up to 85% plant foods), but others were very animal food oriented (up to 90% animal foods).
 Nearly all (>95%) well-recorded complying groups consume at least 25% from their minor animal/plant constituent.

 Join the happy and healthy early adopters of optimal evolutionary nutrition ... for a new plateau of human health!

 The Human Evolution Diet explains the emerging scientific concept of optimal human evolutionary nutrition.
 Within half a day's study you can comprehend and enact this exciting new nutritional paradigm - which has been gaining credits for over 50 years now.
 The book also discusses the history of the concept up through the latest manifestations, most notably "paleo diets".
-These are based on copying our best interpretation of Paleolithic Age nutrition.
-However, the Human Evolution Diet puts the thesis within a more fully scientific framework, explaining the prehistoric context more comprehensively ... and questioning whether the "Paleolithic" is the proper time descriptor for optimal human evolutionary nutrition.
+Paleo diets are based on copying our best interpretation of Paleolithic Age nutrition(i.e., Paleolithic Nutrition).
+However, the Human Evolution Diet puts the thesis within a more fully scientific framework, explaining the prehistoric context more comprehensively ... and questioning whether the "Paleolithic" is the proper time descriptor for an optimal evolution-based diet.
 Many supporting articles by doctors and university professors are cited and easily accessible.